KaustubhRai/KaustubhRai.github.io/content/posts/second_article.md

 1. CTFs are competitions that teach you hacking skills through different types of challenges.
 2. Jeopardy-style CTFs are the most common and typically cover five major categories:  RE, Pwn, Crypto, Web, and Stego.
 3. If you don’t know what category/categories interest you, try a bit of everything and then deep dive into your favorite areas.
+4. Try to read past CTFs writeups or watch videos of how it's solved.
-4. CTFs are more fun when you do them with friends!
+5. CTFs are more fun when you do them with friends!

 Don’t be discouraged if (when) you get stuck.
 Everyone starts somewhere, and even if you don’t solve a challenge, you can still learn something valuable and gain enough knowledge that the next challenge is a bit easier.
 Infosec is a huge field that draws upon many different skills, and there’s a lot to learn.
 I'm just a UNI student and I've got a long road ahead.
 And as always, Google ftw.